Average Customer Review:

 Another top pick in this category is the Panasonic ER430K Ear & Nose Trimmer (Est. $20).
 It's feature-packed and gets raves across the board for its great performance; simple, painless operation; and ease of cleaning and maintenance.
 What owners really love, though, is its integrated micro vacuum that sucks up all the tiny hairs it cuts, keeping them out of the sink, off the bathroom counter -- and from sticking in your nose or ears.
 While this is the most expensive nose and ear trimmer in this report, multiple reviewers say the vacuum feature is worth the upcharge.

 In addition to keeping your nose and ears neat, the Panasonic ER430K allows you to detail your eyebrows, a task reviewers say it excels at.
 Some even use the ER430K to nip flyaway hairs in their mustache.
 This cordless trimmer can be used wet or dry.
 It includes a storage pouch.

-If you have limited storage space and would prefer something with a smaller footprint, take a look at the Panasonic ER-GN30-K Nose Ear Hair Trimmer (Est. $10).
-It's sleeker than either of the other two trimmers, as well as costing a few dollars less.
+If you have limited storage space and would prefer something with a smaller footprint, take a look at the Panasonic ER-GN30-K Nose Ear Hair Trimmer (Est. $15).
 It's powerful to use, but comfortable; users say -- it won't nick the inside of your nose or ears, although you may have to make a couple of passes to get every hair.
 It's also very quiet -- a major bonus when it comes to trimming ear hair.

 One popular feature of the Panasonic ER-GN30-K is the way it's angled.
 Many users, especially women, say that the angle makes it easier to trim nose and ear hair.